Types of Tigers: Subspecies, Habitats, and Evolutionary Adaptations

 Bengal tiger in the forests of India and Bangladesh

 If the tiger has a heartland, it beats in India.
-The Bengal tiger (Panthera tigris tigris) is the most numerous of all tiger subspecies — though “numerous” is a relative term, with fewer than 3,000 left in the wild.
+The Bengal tiger (Panthera tigris) is the most numerous of all tiger subspecies — though “numerous” is a relative term, with fewer than 3,000 left in the wild.

 It roams the grasslands of Ranthambore, the misty forests of the Sundarbans, and the sal jungles of central India.
 Each region paints it in a slightly different light — some are deep orange and muscular, others pale and lithe, shaped by the forests they rule.